mattschouten/Text_Editing_Kata/INSTRUCTIONS.md

 Your task is to remove all references to Dev.

 This one is a bit beyond mechanical.
-Use your judgment on what to edit.
+Use your judgment on what exactly to change things to, but don't get hung up on things like what to name your variable group.

 ## Fix the failing test

 There is a failing unit test.
 In case you're not set up to run it, it's `ProductionCodeTests.UnitTest1.CanCreateUserRecordWithNullClaims` (the second test).
-After extensive analysis, our debugging team has determined that the problem is on lines 38-42.
+After extensive analysis, our debugging team has determined that the problem is on lines 37-41.
 We need to set all those fields to `null` if we want our `Should().BeNull()` assertions to pass.

 Your task is to set all the fields to `null`.

 ## Add a new test

 For some reason, all of these tests were written to use the `ClaimValue` method to set the `UserRecord` fields.
 We need to make sure there's nothing that will fail if we just set it to a string.
-(Spoiler alert:  it won't fail.)
+(Spoiler alert:  it won't fail.
+But just...just...okay?)

 Your task is to create a new test (`CanCreateUserRecordWithoutUsingClaimValue` seems like a fine name).
 It should look a lot like the previous tests.
 The `UserRecord` fields should be set to strings (not `null`, not using `ClaimValue`).
 The assertions should also be correct (using `Should().Be(...)` is probably best).
 Formatting/indentation should be nice and consistent.

 ## Add some code back in

-There is a method in `Program.cs` named `SetUpAnUserRecordForSomeReason`.
+There is a method in `Program.cs` named `SetUpAUserRecordForSomeReason`.
 The code in it is commented out.
-It's also wrong, as your compiler will tell you (UserRecord does not contain a constructor that takes all of its arguments).
+It's also wrong, as your compiler will tell you (`UserRecord` does not contain a constructor that takes arguments).

-Your task is to have `SetUpAnUserRecordForSomeReason` create an `UserRecord` with the values in the commented-out code, and assign it to the variable.
+Your task is to have `SetUpAUserRecordForSomeReason` create an `UserRecord` with the values in the commented-out code, and assign it to the variable.
 You can decide whether to use initializer syntax (like in the unit tests), a set of assignment statements, or create a constructor.
 Each takes enough editing to be a worthwhile exercise.
 (And let's be honest, there's nothing in this project that suggests one approach over another.)
+If you're not sure, use initializer syntax like in the unit tests.

 ## Fix list numbering